WRXinYue/ocean-hub/src/docs/troubleshooting.md

 ## The renote button is blocked out
 Followers-only notes cannot be renoted.

-## Specific parts of the Misskey Web UI are not being displayed
+## Specific parts of the Ocean Web UI are not being displayed
 Problems like these can arise if you are using an Adblocker.
-For an optimized experience on Misskey, please turn it off.
+For an optimized experience on Ocean, please turn it off.

-## Some parts of the Misskey Web UI are untranslated
+## Some parts of the Ocean Web UI are untranslated
 In most cases, this is simply a matter of the translation not having been done yet instead of being a bug.Please wait until the translation of this area has been completed.
-You can alternatively also [participate in translation](./misskey) yourself.
+You can alternatively also [participate in translation](./ocean) yourself.